irshadvaza/irshadvaza.tech/learning-guides/azure-databricks/01-Introduction.md

 Single platform → Faster development → Lower cost → Better collaboration

-🧠 3️⃣ Origin of Databricks (Very Important for Interviews) 👨‍🔬 Who Created Databricks?
+🧠 3️⃣ Origin of Databricks (Important for Interviews) 👨‍🔬 Who Created Databricks?

 Databricks was created by the original creators of Apache Spark from: